 - Perform related duties and projects as assigned

-- BA or equivalent two years human services and/or case management experience.
+- Experience in human services and/or case management experience.

 - Excellent organizational and administrative skills.
 Ability to develop and implement sound administrative systems.

 - Experience and comfort in issues related to substance use, harm reduction, homelessness, mental health, and/or bilingual/bicultural and GLBT communities.